Five more hydrothermal vents discovered in the Eastern Tropical Pacific | Ecology | Magazine

 Expedition scientists mapped the area at night using the Sentry underwater robot, an autonomous underwater vehicle (AUV) operated by WHOI.
 After recovering Sentry each morning, high-resolution maps from the vehicle’s sensors were used to plan the day’s dive on the manned submarine Alvin, also operated by WHOI, allowing scientists to see first-hand the complex environment and in constant change of a place like the Eastern Pacific Ridge, details Europa Press.

-“Sentry’s high-resolution maps allow us to detect potential new hydrothermal fields soon after Sentry returns to deck,” Jill McDermott, the expedition’s chief scientist at Lehigh University and co-lead scientist specializing in vent geochemistry, said in a statement. hydrothermal.
+“Sentry’s high-resolution maps allow us to detect potential new hydrothermal fields soon following Sentry returns to deck,” Jill McDermott, the expedition’s chief scientist at Lehigh University and co-lead scientist specializing in vent geochemistry, said in a statement. hydrothermal.
 “We have big goals for Alvin and the opportunity to make multiple discoveries in a single dive.”

 Scientists who dived at Alvin first discovered hydrothermal vents in 1977 while exploring a spreading ocean ridge north of the Galapagos Islands.
 Hydrothermal vents are rich in chemicals that supply energy to animal life, fueling rich and productive ecosystems.

 The discovery reshaped scientists’ understanding of the conditions capable of supporting life on Earth and potentially elsewhere in the solar system.
-EPR’s research program focuses on learning more about volcanic and hydrothermal systems in the deep sea, where new seafloor forms and where unique communities of animals thrive in high-pressure, high-heat environments.
+EPR’s research program focuses on learning more regarding volcanic and hydrothermal systems in the deep sea, where new seafloor forms and where unique communities of animals thrive in high-pressure, high-heat environments.

 “The mid-ocean ridge represents more than 75% of all volcanic activity on our planet,” said Thibaut Barreyre, co-leading scientist of the CNRS expedition, University of Brest (France) and expert in thermal measurements and modeling of hydrothermal vents.
 “It is dotted with thousands of deep-sea hot springs like these, which together extract 10% of the Earth’s total internal heat.
 “We want to increase our understanding of how hydrothermal vents release heat and chemicals as they flow through the seafloor and affect the global ocean.”